Suggested Audio Jukebox:

 #13 Marilyn Chambers

 Late madame of the macabre, Marilyn Chambers, had a fleeting introduction to horror under the watchful eye of visionary director David Cronenberg and the porn starlet’s raw sexuality proved the deciding factor when casting Rose in Rabid.
-Marilyn was the most up-and-coming star on the circuit back then catered for our carnal desires with hot headlining roles in skin flicks Insatiable and Behind the Green Door amongst many others.
+Marilyn was the most up-and-coming porn star on the circuit back then catered for our carnal desires with hot headlining roles in skin flicks Insatiable and Behind the Green Door among many others.
 As Rose, she had that Chloë Sevigny look and vulnerability, all the time carrying a mysterious aura as she inserted her under-arm member deep into our welcoming cranial cavities.
 Chambers continued working right up to her untimely death in 2009, but she will always live on through Rabid.

 Marilyn Ann Biggs (April 22, 1952-April 11, 2009)